 Notable Places of Interest Near Guajome Regional Park

-Ok, there are a few significant interest spots located around the Guajome Regional Park.
+There are a few significant interest spots around the Guajome Regional Park.

-Just south of the Adobe, there is the Antique Gas and Steam Engine Museum, which showcases technological and mechanical advances of the early days of farm life in rural America (from 1849 through the early 1960s.)
+The Antique Gas and Steam Engine Museum are just south of the Adobe, which showcases technological and mechanical advances of the early days of farm life in rural America (from 1849 through the early 1960s.)

-One mile west of the park, you will find Mission San Luis Rey de Francia, which is one of the very first places ever built in the area.
+One mile west of the park, you will find Mission San Luis Rey de Francia, one of the first places ever built in the area.
 San Luis Rey means ‘king’ as it is the largest of the twenty-one California Missions.

-On the corner of North Santa Fe Ave and Highway 76, at the most northwest corner of the park, you will find the end San Luis Rey River Trail.
-Here is where you can walk, jog, skate or bike ride eight miles west and reach the coast of Oceanside, just east of Oceanside Harbor.
+On the corner of North Santa Fe Ave and Highway 76, you will find the end of the San Luis Rey River Trail at the northwest corner of the park.
+Here is where you can walk, jog, skate, or bike eight miles west and reach the coast of Oceanside, just east of Oceanside Harbor.

 - Oceanside Harbor Tours- Get on the Water!